jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 * Google Maps often suggests the best train car for a quick exit (optional but helpful).
 * Get off at **Otemachi Sta.
 (M18)**.
 * Exit via **C13a**.
 If you don't see it, follow signs for **Marunouchi District Gate**.

+## Quick Tips

+Here are some final quick tips:

+* Pack light if you can.
+* Bring some Japanese Yen.
+You’ll likely need cash at some point. *I tend to spend around ¥10,000 per person per week.*
+* Always carry your passport.
+It’s your official ID in Japan, and authorities can request to see it.
+* Be prepared for lots of walking and stairs (wear comfortable shoes or whatever works for you).
+* Bathrooms in Japan are great, but the ones in shopping centers, restaurants, and hotels tend to be the best.
+* Bring hand sanitizer in case a public bathroom doesn’t have soap.
+* Pack your suitcase inside another suitcase so you can bring back two if you shop a lot.
+* Stay within a 5-10 minute walk of a Tokyo Metro or JR line for easy access to transit.
+* When given the option to pay in Japanese Yen or US Dollars, choose Yen.
+With 1 USD ≈ 150 JPY as of this writing, you'll usually get a better deal.
+* Bring deodorant.
+Good options are harder to find in Japan.
+* Fill out your customs form in advance through [Japan Web](https://www.vjw.digital.go.jp/) and use the QR code at customs instead of handwriting a form.

 ## Other Sources